john-clark/proxmox-nfp/README.md

 ## Information

-> **Note** Proxmox by design is meant to be a server, therefore it has a minimal Operating System.
-This is the opposite of their design.
+> **Note** Proxmox is meant to be a server so it only has a minimal Operating System.
+This project is the opposite of their design.
 Since Proxmox was **not** designed for this functionality, do not ask them for support.
 >
 > **Note** As an paid or unpaid user of Proxmox you are subject to their changes, and therefor this may not function as designed.
 This project combines the work from **many** different people and which is also subject to change at anytime.
 Onkly an attempt was made to make this version independent.
 >